gctools-outilsgc/aurora-design-system/documentation/pages/system vocabulary.md

 **Tag:**

-1.  (n) A label that is indexed that groups content.
+1.  (n) A label that is indexed which groups content.

 2.  (v) To put a label on a peice of content.